Prevelo Alpha Three 20″

-A top-notch, solidly-built bike perfect built for intermediate to advanced riders.
-Wide handlebars, a long wheelbase and trigger shifters make it an ideal ride for beginning mountain bikers or adventurous city riders.
+Wide handlebars, a long wheelbase, and trigger shifters are ideal for beginning mountain bikers or adventurous city riders.

 The Prevelo Alpha Three 20″ is the perfect bike for intermediate to advanced riders who have an itch for adventurous or aggressive riding.
 Lightweight with a long wheelbase and wide handlebars, the Prevelo Alpha 20″ provides a smooth and stable ride for everyday as well as adventurous riding.